- Director – Mark Perry

 Overview by Grade

-Teams will compete in up to 5 weekends of MYAS Travel Lite Winter League games plus 4 weekend tournaments.
-Travel Lite games will be played on Saturdays and are two games per day.
-Weekend tournaments will include at least one tournament in Rockford and one year end MYAS State tournament.
-The other two weekend tournament locations and times are TBD.
-Depending on the number of registrations, multiple teams may be formed with the talent as evenly split as possible.
+Teams will compete in 6-7 weekend tournaments.
+Weekend tournaments will include at least one tournament in Rockford and one year end MYAS Grade State Championships tournament.
+The other locations and times are to be determined (TBD).
+Depending on the number of registrations, multiple teams may be formed with the participant talent split as evenly as possible between teams.

-Teams will compete in up to 5 weekends of MYAS Travel Lite Winter League games plus 5 weekend tournaments.
-Weekend tournaments will include at least one tournament played in Rockford and one year end MYAS State tournament.
-The other three locations and times are TBD.
+Teams will compete in 7-9 weekend tournaments.
+Weekend tournaments will include at least one tournament played in Rockford and one year end MYAS Grade State Championships tournament.
+The other locations and times are TBD.
 Depending on the number of registrations, multiple teams may be formed.
-The teams will be split into two different level teams.
-Outside evaluators will be used to assess the players in tryouts held around late September or early October.
+Outside evaluators will be used to assess the players in tryouts held in early October.
+If multiple teams are formed, 5th Grade teams may be separated into two different level teams, or be evenly split based on participant registrations and evaluation results.

-Teams will compete in up to 5 weekends of MYAS Travel Lite Winter League games plus 6 weekend tournaments.
-Weekend tournaments will include at least one tournament played in Rockford and one year end MYAS State tournament.
-The other four weekend locations and times are TBD.
+Teams will compete in 7-9 weekend tournaments.
+Weekend tournaments will include at least one tournament played in Rockford and one year end MYAS Grade State Championships tournament.
+The other weekend locations and times are TBD.
 Depending on the number of registrations, multiple teams may be formed.
-Outside evaluators will be used to assess the players in tryouts in late September or early October
+Outside evaluators will be used to assess the players in tryouts held in early October.
+If multiple teams are formed, 6th Grade teams will be split into different level teams.

-Teams will compete in 8 to 10 weekend travel tournaments.
-One tournament being in Rockford and one being the MYAS State tournament.
+Teams will compete in 7-9 weekend travel tournaments.
+One tournament being in Rockford, and one being the MYAS Grade State Championships tournament.
 The other tournament locations and dates are TBD.
+Due to the school basketball schedule, more tournaments will be scheduled for November and February.
 Teams will be limited to 10 players and selected by tryouts.
 If there are not enough players to field a second team at each grade level, players may be cut.
 Efforts will be made to find enough players to fill out a second team if the need arises in lieu of cutting players, but is not a guarantee.

 General Program Information

-- Teams will practice two times per week on average, with additional skills specific clinics taking part throughout the basketball year.
+- On average, teams will practice one to two times per week, with potential additional skills specific clinics taking part throughout the basketball year.

-- 7th and 8th grade players will not be allowed to only play travel basketball.
-They must participate on the school team also.
+- 7th and 8th grade players must participate on the school team, and will not be allowed to only play travel (RAAA) basketball.

-- Parents will be required to volunteer at our RAAA basketball tournaments. ( The revenue from these tournaments is used to keep fees for the program lower.)
+- Parents will be required to volunteer at our RAAA Showcase basketball tournaments.
+The revenue from these tournaments augments registration fees and assists in funding the basketball program.

-- In some circumstances, players may need to be moved up to fill out teams.
-It simply depends on registration numbers and the program has to remain flexible in that regard.
+- In some circumstances, players may need to be moved up to fill out teams at specific grade levels.
+Any decision to move a player up depends on registration numbers and the program will continue to remain flexible in that regard.
 It is our belief that it is critical to find ways for all of the registrants to play and will explore multiple options to do so.

 Coach Selection Process

-The goals of the coach should be teaching of fundamental skills of basketball to all players, encouraging team play, and focusing on continuous improvement of the individuals and the team.
-RAAA Basketball with offer coaching resources that all coaches will be encouraged to use.
+The goals of the coach should include teaching the fundamental skills of basketball to all players, encouraging team play, and focusing on continuous improvement of the individuals and the team.
+RAAA Basketball will offer coaching resources that all coaches will be encouraged to use, and sponsor a coaching clinic in cooperation with the varsity school coaches before the season starts.
 Applicants must fill out an application form (found on the website) and take part in an interview with the RAAA Basketball directors and a third party.

 Some of the criteria used in selecting a head coach will be: